The Most Crucial Pros and Cons of Telemedicine in the Shifting Healthcare Industry

 Figure 1.
 Telemedicine market will grow in the following years

-You might have encountered a common misconception about telemedicine only being a trend because of COVID-19 and that it will lose popularity now that the pandemic is almost over.
+You might have encountered a common misconception about telehealth only being a trend because of the COVID-19 pandemic and that it will lose popularity now.
 Well, that is not the case.
 Most patients intend to continue using telemedicine even after the pandemic subsides.
-Therefore, telehealth’s permanence is firmly established.
+Therefore, telehealth’s permanence is firmly established, proving the concept of telemedicine is here to stay.

 Most patients are willing to use telemedicine solutions in the future